lupinjia/genesis_lr/docs/source/user_guide/getting_started/deploy_to_real_robot.md

-# Deploy to Real Robot
+# ⬇️Deploy to Real Robot

 In last subsection, we have briefly learned how to start a training session and play the resultant policy in the simulator.
 The next question is, how to deploy the policy to the real robot, interacting with the dynamics in the real world?